ThePrimeagen/refactoring.nvim/README.md

 In any custom print var statement, it is possible to optionally add a max of **two %s** patterns, which is where the debug path and the actual variable reference will go, respectively.
-It is recommended to make the statement itself a printf statement within the language you are using (a statement that is capable of printing out a string with the value of a variable in it).
 To add a literal "%s" to the string, escape the sequence like this: `%%s`.
+For an example custom print var statement, go to [this folder](lua/refactoring/tests/debug/print_var), select your language, and view `multiple-statements/print_var.config`.

 **Note:** for either of these functions, if you have multiple statements (including the default), the plugin will prompt for which one should be inserted.